KORG Gadget for Mac Review

 - Zurich – Universal Audio Recorder

 Pricing looks like it is an issue when you compare the regular price of KORG Gadget which is 299 USD/Euro vs. the iOS version which is priced at a fraction.
-However, one very important information for you if you do fall off your chair when you compare iOS price versus the MAC OS price.
-The iOS version comes with in-App purchases, and if you get the iOS app on the same level as the MAC version the overall costs for the complete iOS package would be higher then buying the complete package for MAC (sometimes reduced when on sale).
+However, one essential information for you if you do fall off your chair when you compare iOS price versus the MAC OS price.
+The iOS version comes with in-App purchases, and if you get the iOS app on the same level as the MAC version, the overall costs for the complete iOS package would be higher then buying the perfect package for MAC (sometimes reduced when on sale).
 The MAC version includes the full lineup of all gadgets is included as standard.

 User interface & Usability

 KORG Gadget for Mac is a mini-DAW, the included instruments are also available as Plugin for your main DAW.
 The plugin support AU, VST, AAX, and NKS.

 You can synchronize projects between the Mac version and iOS version via iCloud.
 If the iOS version is as complete (meaning you paid for all gadget on iPad), you can compose on your MacBook/iMac and the road on your iPad.

 The UI is different depending on which gadget ou load.
 Overall the UI Is clean and simplistic.